ForgeGit/ignite_wotlk/README.md

 Additionally, a brief explanation of the bug can be found in the [wow wiki section for Ignite Bugs, under the section "Known Bugs"](https://wowwiki-archive.fandom.com/wiki/Ignite_(old)#Past_changes).

-Unlike "Ignite Munching", which has a section named for its own in the wiki, Ignite Vomit is just described in a one paragraph as something that can happen, but that should not be confused with the old "rolling" ignite system from pre-2.0 (known to us as "Classic").
+Unlike "Ignite Munching", which has a section named for its own in the wiki, Ignite Vomit is simply described in one paragraph as something that can happen, but that should not be confused with the old "rolling" ignite system from pre-2.0 (known to us as "Classic").

 Figure 1: Example of a vomit scenario.
 The spell before ignite crits/lands on the same timestamp as the ignite, according to logs.[3]